 Spend 3 nights exploring the ancient Celtic kingdom of Cornwall on this short break taking in some of the best horse riding in the country on Bodmin Moor – one of the last great, unspoilt regions of south west England and filming location for the recent Poldark TV series.
-Experience mile upon mile of wild open moorland, rocky tors, bronze age settlements and smugglers tunnels, all steeped in thousands of years of history.
-Ride up to Cornwall's highest point, past the dramatic granite tors and enjoy a spectacular view of Cornwall from coast to hills.
-As well as fantastic riding, you'll enjoy traditional cream teas and relax in local Cornish pubs.
+Experience mile upon mile of wild open moorland, rocky tors, bronze-age settlements and smugglers tunnels, all steeped in thousands of years of history.
+Ride up to Cornwall's highest point, past the dramatic granite tors, and enjoy a spectacular view of Cornwall from coast to hills.
+As well as fantastic riding, riders enjoy traditional cream teas and relax in local Cornish pubs.

-You'll be staying on-site at the stables in the heart of the moor which also acted as the base for the stunt horses used in the TV series.
-You'll ride out in different directions each day; trails are varied and take in numerous local sights.
-Whatever the route taken, you can be sure to enjoy exhilarating canters and gallops and fascinating history, exploring the hidden corners of one of the UK's last wildernesses.
+Riders stay on-site at the stables in the heart of the moor which also acted as the base for the stunt horses used in the TV series.
+Ride out in different directions each day; trails are varied and take in numerous local sights.
+Whatever the route taken, expect exhilarating canters and gallops, and fascinating history while exploring the hidden corners of one of the UK's last wildernesses.

-Accommodation is in twin or double rooms with private bathrooms and breakfasts are served at your accommodation while lunches are either a picnic on the trail or taken at a local pub.
-This short break is the ideal trip for riders short on time that want to experience riding on Cornwall's famous moors.
+Accommodation is in twin or double rooms with private bathrooms and breakfasts are served at the accommodation, while lunches are either a picnic on the trail or taken at a local pub.
+This short break is the ideal trip for riders short on time, but want to experience riding on Cornwall's famous moors.

-Pick up from either Bodmin Parkway train station or Newquay airport if required.
-Arrive at the stables in the heart of Bodmin Moor and settle into your modern, comfortable accommodation with a traditional Cornish cream tea (scones, jam and lots of clotted cream.)
-After tea, you'll meet your hosts Jen and Sam, followed by a tour of the yard and meet the horses and talk through the program for the trip.
-Dinner at a local pub – the St Breward Inn (the highest Inn in Cornwall) – a cosy retreat.
-(As a group you are free to walk or a transfer will be provided).
+Arrive at the stables in the heart of Bodmin Moor and settle into the modern, comfortable accommodation with a traditional Cornish cream tea (scones, jam and lots of clotted cream).
+After tea, meet the hosts on tour of the yard to meet the horses and attend a briefing about the trip.
+Dinner at a local pub – the St Breward Inn (the highest Inn in Cornwall) (or similar) – a cosy retreat.
+(The group can walk or a transfer can be provided)